Kotlin/kotlindl/docs/transfer_learning.md

 In the final lines, after creating a dataset, we shuffle the data, so that when we split it into training and testing portions, we do not get a test set containing only images of one class.

 ## VGG-19
-KotlinDL bundles a lot of pre-trained models available via ModelZoo object.
+KotlinDL bundles a lot of pre-trained models available via ModelHub object.
 You can either train a model from scratch yourself and store it for later use on other tasks, or you can import a pre-trained Keras model with compatible architecture.

 In this tutorial, we will load VGG-19 model and weights that are made available in the ModelHub: